marinaaisa/nuxt-markdown-blog-starter/contents/en/blog/design-and-code-skeletons-screens.md

 ### Step 1: Code the 3 rows with its fake content.

-Make a <inline-code>tbody</inline-code> alternative to the real table that will change if the boolean <inline-code>isLoading</inline-code> is true.
-Within this <inline-code>tbody</inline-code> we will generate 3 rows where each one has the number of columns that we already know and each column has a <inline-code>div</inline-code> of a random width.
+Make a `tbody` alternative to the real table that will change if the boolean `isLoading` is true.
+Within this `tbody` we will generate 3 rows where each one has the number of columns that we already know and each column has a `div` of a random width.
 I did it with Vue.js but you can do it with any other framework, it's just modifying the template according to a boolean variable that can be changed.

 ```xml
 <tbody v-if="isLoading">